Less is More: Towards Simple Graph Contrastive Learning: Feature noise and structural noise

-Intuitively, as $\overline{\bX}$ trivially separates all classes, the ``uncertainty'' or ``noise'' of $\widetilde{\bA}_\calG^{k}\overline{\bX}$ is solely from different neighborhood structures of distinct nodes.
+Intuitively, as $\overline{\bX}$ is \emph{unambiguous} in the sense that it trivially separates all classes, the ``uncertainty'' or ``noise'' of $\widetilde{\bA}_\calG^{k}\overline{\bX}$ is solely from different neighborhood structures of distinct nodes.
+Therefore, approximately, the ``noise'' of $\widetilde{\bA}_\calG^{k}\bX$ is also due to distinct neighborhood structures.
 The result suggests that feature noise $\bn_i$ and structural noise $\bn_i^{(k)},k>0$ are indeed of different characteristics.
+In other words, the operator $\widetilde{\bA}_{\calG}^{k}$ effectively “replaces’’ feature noise with structural noise.
+This decoupling between feature and structural noise becomes more pronounced when the graph construction depends only weakly on the initial node features.

-We may verify this numerically as follows, even for a relatively small $k=2$.
+We may verify the above numerically as follows, even for a relatively small $k=2$.
 For a node $v_i$, we compute its feature and $2$-hop structural noise $\bn_i$ and $\bn^{(2)}_i$.
 We reshuffle the index so that the components of $\bn_i$ are ordered increasingly, while the same indexing is applied to $\bn^{(2)}_i$.
 Sample examples are shown in \cref{fig:tnb}.
 We see that $\bn^{(2)}_i$ displays a more random behavior with the given feature index ordering.

 From the examples in \cref{fig:tnb}, we expect that the correlation between $\bn^{(2)}_i$ and $\bn_i$ can be reduced due to cancellation from the random spikes.
 This is desirable, as discussed in \cref{sec:pog}.
-Indeed, we have the following general observation: